usaid-cs/yesterday-i-learned/random.md

 - That "thumb guy" from the Fallout series is drawn measuring the size of a mushroom cloud from a nuclear bomb.
 - When the length of your secret is known, the [length extension attack](http://en.wikipedia.org/wiki/Length_extension_attack) can be targeted towards your message, which is hashed together with your secret.
 [Because we know the length of the message, we also know the length of the padding that was used](http://crypto.stackexchange.com/questions/3978/understanding-a-length-extension-attack) and apparently that can be used to forge keys that protect the message.
 - Things that look like something else: [Pareidolia](http://www.reddit.com/r/pareidolia) (pa-re-idol-lia)
-- [Alcohol metabolism]() depends on some factors:
-   - Weight: the heavier the faster.
-   - Level Of Fitness: the more muscles, the faster.
-   - Gender: the more male, the faster. (if you could be a mix of both)
-   - Age: the younger, the better (old people have less water content)
-   - Exercise: the harder, the faster (lung expels alcohol), assuming you replenish your fluids
-   - Tolerance: the more tolerated, the faster
 - You once played poker with Lou (Louis J. Montulli II, The Netscape guy) in Sunnyvale.
 You did not win.
 Nor did he.
 Then again, you spent \$20 and he went all-out.
 - If you're the person talking to someone in a noisy club, speak at the person's shoulder and not their ear.
 - Origins of [rekt](http://www.reddit.com/r/ImGoingToHellForThis/comments/26c8e1/garbage/)
 - [The Mummies of Venzone](http://www.wondercabinet.net/2012/05/29/the-mummies-of-venzone/) are rapidly dehydrated (and thus preserved) by the fungus _Hypha tombicina_.
 - "For a brief period, you were the youngest person on Earth."
+(Human birth rate is currently at 4 ish babies per second.)
 - The 2nd player could control the ducks in duck hunt.
-- If you haven't gotten laid, you are the first mammal in your lineage not to have gotten laid.
 - [Snow peas is called _mange tout_ in the UK, which means "eat everything" or maybe "everything can be eaten"](http://lifehacker.com/the-differences-between-british-and-american-cooking-vo-1574080813)
 - [Busty Betty](http://www.calgarynumismaticsociety.org/Bustybetty.html) was a coin minted that was designed to be rubbed.
 - [Nike](http://en.wikipedia.org/wiki/Nike) is the goddess of victory.